-Many people are unsure about self-administering medication, and the thought of giving yourself injections can make you feel anxious.
-But you needn’t worry – help is at hand.
+Unsure about self-administering IVF treatment medications?
+Does the thought of giving yourself injections make you feel anxious?
+There is no need to worry – help is at hand with our ‘Using Buserelin’ FAQs.

 Drug teach support

-Every new patient at Bourn Hall is invited to attend a drug teach as part of a nurse discussion appointment, where you will be shown how to administer the medication.
+Every new Bourn Hall patient is invited to attend a ‘drug teach’ support session as part of a nurse discussion appointment at one of our IVF fertility clinics – where you will be shown how to administer the medication.
 There’ll also be an opportunity for both you and your partner to ask questions.

-To give you some extra help at home, we’ve put together a short video that shows you how to use the medication for down regulation (the first stage of the IVF treatment where drugs are used to suppress the menstrual cycle) – Buserelin.
-It’s sometimes known by its brand name, Suprecur, and is given by injection.
+To give you some extra help at home, we’ve put together a short video that shows you how to use the medication for down regulation – the first stage of the IVF treatment where drugs are used to suppress the menstrual cycle – Buserelin.
+It’s sometimes known by its brand name, Suprecur, and is administered by injection.
 The video below takes you through the injection process step by step.

-We recommend that you take it between 6pm-8pm every day.
+We recommend that you carry out the injection between 6pm-8pm every day.
 When you start to take the stimulation medication in addition to Buserelin, this will mean two injections every day.
-However, you don’t need to take them both at the same time.
+However, you don’t need to administer both at the same time.

 Approximately a week after starting the down regulation medication.
 Don’t worry if it’s a few days earlier or later than expected – everyone’s cycle is different.
 It is important, once you have bled, to continue with the Buserelin unless advised otherwise.

 If you have started to bleed as expected while on Buserelin, your treatment will continue as planned.
-You may be asked to contact the nurses when you bleed, or to only contact them if you have not bled prior to the next phase as in this case we may need to adjust your treatment plan.
+You may be asked to contact the nurses when you bleed, or only to contact them if you have not bled prior to the next phase; if that is the case, we may need to adjust your treatment plan.

 You will be supplied with pre-injection wipes but you do not need to use them, as the tummy is generally considered a clean area for injection anyway.
 You may wish to use them to wipe the top of the bottle before each injection.